Information for visiting researchers

 Please note that we do not offer funding.
-The School charges an affiliation fee (or ‘bench fee’), the amount of which depends on the length of stay.
+The School charges a visitors fee, the amount of which depends on the length of stay.
 Please note that the affiliation/bench fee must be paid prior to the commencement of any visit.

 Anyone holding a PhD qualification is eligible to apply for Visiting Researcher status.

 Applicants who are citizens of countries outside of the European Economic Area (EEA) should note the additional requirements of UK immigration procedures that need to be completed along with the standard application form below.
 Please see here for full details of the conditions which non-EEA citizens are required to satisfy in order to enter the UK as a ‘Tier 5 – Sponsored Researcher’.

 Visiting Researchers who plan to be resident in Bristol are chosen on the basis of the following criteria: